-How do we know Adolf Hitler authorized the Kristallnacht pogroms?
+How do we know Adolf Hitler authorized the Kristallnacht pogrom?

 As a means of exonerating Adolf Hitler, many Holocaust deniers claim:

-Adolf Hitler did not know about and did not authorize the Kristallnacht pogroms.
-Holocaust denier David Irving asserts that Josef Goebbels, the Minister of Propaganda, initiated the pogroms without Hitler’s knowledge or permission.
+Adolf Hitler did not know about and did not authorize the Kristallnacht pogrom.
+Holocaust denier David Irving asserts that Josef Goebbels, the Minister of Propaganda, initiated the pogrom without Hitler’s knowledge or permission.

 The facts are:

-Available evidence shows that Adolf Hitler knew about and authorized the Kristallnacht pogroms.
-In the early evening of November 9, 1938, Josef Goebbels informed Hitler of the first stirrings of widespread pogroms.
+Available evidence shows that Adolf Hitler knew about and authorized the Kristallnacht pogrom.
+In the early evening of November 9, 1938, Josef Goebbels informed Hitler of the first stirrings of widespread pogrom activity.
 Hitler gave his authorization for Kristallnacht to be continued and even increased.

 Bundesarchiv, Bild 102-03016 / CC-BY-SA 3.0 [CC BY-SA 3.0 de (http://creativecommons.org/licenses/by-sa/3.0/de/deed.en)], via Wikimedia Commons

-Contrary to the claims of Holocaust deniers, Adolf Hitler knew about and authorized the Kristallnacht pogroms.
-Reputable scholars assert that Goebbels fully informed Hitler of antisemitic disturbances in the early evening of November 9, 1938.
-During his dinner with Goebbels, Hitler authorized more widespread pogroms, which the SA (Stormtroopers) and SS organized and encouraged.
+Contrary to the claims of Holocaust deniers, Adolf Hitler knew about and authorized the Kristallnacht pogrom.
+Reputable scholars assert that the evidence points to the following conclusion: Goebbels fully informed Hitler of antisemitic disturbances in the early evening of November 9, 1938; during his dinner with Goebbels, Hitler authorized more widespread pogrom activity.
+This activity was organized and encouraged by the SA (Stormtroopers) and SS.
 Hitler left the dinner so that the international community could not hold him directly responsible for the resulting destruction and violence.
 With Hitler’s blessing, Goebbels gave Hitler’s keynote speech for him, rousing the Gauleiters into action.
 They put the plan into effect promptly after his speech.

 Diary entry of Josef Goebbels, November 9, 1938 as cited in Richard J. Evans, David Irving, Hitler and Holocaust Denial, Section (4)(4.3)(c)(ii)(A)(3-5).